 3. Shackleton communicated effectively with his team.
-He kept the lines of communication open.
 At every crisis, he called everyone together so they would hear about the situation directly from him.

-What impact might occasional brief, straightforward messages directly from the leader have on your team?
+What impact can brief, straightforward messages from a leader have?

-What strategies do you use to keep the lines of communication open with your team?
+How would you open, or limit, the lines of personal communication with your team?

 5. Shackleton worked hard to keep up morale.
-A tent mate recalled, “He probably never made any deliberately planned steps to this end.
-His methods were much more subtle & persuasive than this.
-He was constantly on the watch for any break in morale, or any discontent, so that he could deal with it at once.
-He realized fully the enormous and almost instantaneous effect of food on the morale, and took all kinds of trouble to vary the ration or try some new way of cooking things, to issue a little tit-bit to commemorate something, a birthday for example, or some other anniversary.
-I spent 6 months in the same tent with him, and I know better than most how ceaseless was his thought for this kind of thing.
-His method was really the constant application of small corrections, unnoticed by nearly everyone, yet very potent in their cumulative effect.”
+A tent mate recalled, “He realized fully the enormous and almost instantaneous effect of food on the morale and took all kinds of trouble to vary the ration or try some new way of cooking things, to issue a little tit-bit to commemorate something, a birthday for example, or some other anniversary.”

-What might be the business world equivalent of that action?
+What might be equivalent of that action in our world?

 7. In Shackleton’s account of the Endurance expedition, he wrote, “A man must shape himself to a new mark directly the old one goes to ground.”

-8. Shackleton once observed, “I have often marveled at the thin line which separates success from failure.”
+8. Shackleton said, “I have often marveled at the thin line which separates success from failure.”

-What strategies can you use to maintain a positive attitude and drive positive outcomes in your business life?
+What strategies can you use to maintain a positive attitude in your work and non-work life?

-What strategies could you use to keep yourself mentally fit and able to take on any challenge?
+What strategies do you use to keep mentally fit under stress and to help those around you?